zizitizi/my-devops-Roadmap/ansible/S24ansible.md

 best practice is use user ansible to ssh from controller to remote machines. to see log in syslog if config change with it or other user.

+ansible user should be sudoer with no pass to change config . keep in mind not to use root to keep security .

+make ansible user in all machines locally or by activedirectory or using ldap.

 #### solving partition resize

 https://packetpushers.net/ubuntu-extend-your-default-lvm-space/

+## axample: use 3 server. one in controller and remote machine.
+2 is just remote machine.

+add user ansible to all 3 machines: in debian use -D.

+useradd -m -s /bin/bash -c “Ansible User” ansible

+add user to sudo group:

+usermod -aG sudo ansible

+passwd ansible

+we use pub key method in controller and one of remote machine and third serve base on password.

+in controller:

+ssh-keygen

+su - ansible

+in all machines do:

+visudo  or vi /etc/sudoer

+% means group -

+in below of lines:
+# Allow members of group sudo to execute any command
+add following line:

+ansible ALL=(ALL:ALL) NOPASSWD: ALL

+SAVE AND EXIT FILE. this change make prevent from asking sudo password of ansible user.

+ssh-keygen

+ssh-copy-id ansible@192.168.44.151  - in all machines - it means rsa-key.pub copy to in authorize-key.

+best practice to go to sshd-config controller server:

+ vi /etc/ssh/sshd_config

+change port:

+Port 2022

+PubkeyAuthentication yes

+PasswordAuthentication no
+PermitEmptyPasswords no

+save and exit

+systemctl restart sshd

+hint: platform engineering is : devops(docker-yaml) + SRE(monitoring-ansible) + cloud partitioner (aws- vm- service-ceph-openstack)